-The bill amends Section 72-713 of the Idaho Code, which pertains to the service of notices of hearings in worker's compensation cases.
-It establishes that the commission must provide at least ten days' written notice regarding the time, place, and issues of the hearing.
-The previous requirement for service by personal delivery or registered mail has been removed.
-Instead, the bill specifies that parties represented by an attorney will receive notice via email, while unrepresented parties will receive notice by certified mail.
+This bill amends Section 72-713 of the Idaho Code to update the provisions regarding the service of notices for hearings related to worker's compensation.
+The revised language specifies that the commission must provide at least ten days' written notice of the hearing's time, place, and issues to be addressed.
+Notably, the bill introduces new requirements for how notices are served: parties represented by an attorney will receive notice via email, while unrepresented parties will receive notice by certified mail.
 Additionally, unrepresented parties have the option to change their preferred method of service by submitting a written notice to the commission along with a valid email address.

 Statutes affected: